Today I read a brilliant article about effective use of git

 and D

-were two separate commits.Helpful Loss ¶
+separate commits.Helpful Loss

 feature/lossless

-branch that contains a refactor and a new feature that depends on that refactor:
+contains a refactor and a new feature that depends on that refactor:

 | * (feature/lossless) feature: method is dynamic